The Gilded Gardens of Cliveden

 Head over to the oriental Water Garden where the milky-white Narcissus ‘Mount Hood’ grows to a regal 45cm.

-As well as the extended areas of already naturalised native daffodils, this year we’re showcasing 57 new daffodil varieties, ranging vastly in scent, style and size.
+As well as the extended areas of already naturalised native daffodils, this year we’re showcasing 36 new daffodil varieties, ranging vastly in scent, style and size.
 The new introductions, including some choice varieties, will be displayed in the South Terrace Ferneries for you to see displayed in a new way.
-You’ll also be able to purchase your favourite type from our gift shop to take home and enjoy year after year.

 An immersive experience whilst respecting the daffodils

-We have an array of varieties that will flower at different times, from February until the end of April.
-Meaning you can visit multiple times throughout the season and be able to enjoy different flowers each time.
+We have an array of varieties that will flower at different times, from February until the end of April, meaning you can visit multiple times throughout the season and enjoy different flowers each time.